Targeted Training and Apprenticeship Fund now ended

 - programme fees and any other compulsory costs for learners in provider-based training (study)

 TTAF paid your fees from 1 July 2020 until 31 December 2022.

 What if I was already in training when TTAF began?

 If you were already in training and your programme was on the TTAF list, you would have been signed up automatically.

-If you're already in training and your programme is on the TTAF list, you'll be signed up automatically.
-Depending on when you started training, TTAF may only cover part of your programme fees.
+Depending on when you started training, TTAF might have only covered part of your programme fees.

-If you've already been charged for a programme that is covered by TTAF you'll have your fees refunded, student loan credited or Fees Free entitlement given back to you.
-You'll be contacted if you need to do anything.TTAF eligibility information
+If you were charged for a programme that was covered by TTAF, you should have had your fees refunded, student loan credited or Fees Free entitlement given back to you.